cad324/Cornell-Thrift-Project/documents/design-journey.md

 [Share the feedback notes you received from your client about your initial design.]

-The client said that they liked our initial design and had no major changes to add except to make sure that we use their new logo design that they shared with us in our header.
+The client said that they liked our initial design and had no major changes to suggest.
+They wanted us to make sure that we use their new logo design that they shared with us in our header.
+They also wanted us to make sure that we included up to date photographs and information about the club, with the most current events shown first.

 ## Iterated Design